 All the big restoration work was handled by classic shipyards, located around the Gothenburg area.
 More recently, major work was completed by historic yards in Denmark.
 Over the last 20 years, Tärnan, and now La Bohème, has been substantially rebuilt with half a forest of new frames, new bulwarks and stanchions, new waterboards, and extensive new decking and re-planking, from hull to topside and transom, as well as new coach houses and complete open-boat re-lining of the internal hull.
 She has been given two new keels, the latest in 2009, and new solid oak keelson.
 Add new spars, two wardrobes of sails, new craftsman-made standing rig with traditional running rig, and a new engine, and we can see just how much care has been lavished on her in recent years.

 In 2009 she received a complete new laminated keel.
 Her old keel had lost shape and was hogged.
 The easiest solution was to shape the new keel and bolt it on, thus doubling her original keel strength.
 The fundamental hog remains, but has no affect on her strength, stability, sea handling or speed.
-Being a wooden boat, a rebuild would be relatively easy for a well-equipped yard, such as Ring-Andersen in Denmark, and would give her another 100 years of life.
-However, like all classic boat improvements that can go on forever to suit an enthusiastic wallet, this is just a nice-to-have and not a necessity.
+Being a wooden boat, a rebuild would be relatively easy for a well-equipped yard and would give her another 100 years of life.
 Over the last 20 years, the investment in her upkeep has averaged 26,000 euros a year.
-This includes the complete re-caulking of her hull in 2013 by her current owner, at a cost of 50,000 euros.
+This includes the complete re-caulking of her hull in 2013 by her current owner.
 This involved 700m of seams, requiring six processes for each, making a total of 4.2 kilometres of work.

 The intention of all this love and care has been to preserve the look and feel of the vessel as she was launched in 1913.
 She retains her first variable pitch two-blade propeller and gear machinery, her original 1913 see-saw pump action iron anchor winch driving the original timber drums and her open internal dimensions, with the saloon defined by original iron-edged oak cargo frames with embedded brass holders for hatch beams.